dfwcnj/edgarquery/README.md

 latest10k.py
 EDGARLatest10K class find the url to the latest 10-K for a CIK

+submissions.py
+EDGARSubmissions class to return links to submissions for a year

 tickerstocsv.py
 EDGARTickerstoCSV class to convert EDGAR company_tickers.json company_tickers_exchange.json and company_tickers_mf.json to csv files